Sir John Conroy, 1st Baronet of Llanbrynmair, Comptroller and Private Secretary to Queen Victoria’s mother The Duchess of Kent

 The Duke of Kent died deep in debt.
 Conroy had been named the executor of the Duke of Kent’s will.
 With the Duke of Kent’s death, Conroy would lose his position as Equerry.
 He needed to find another source of income so he offered his services as comptroller to the widowed Duchess of Kent and her daughter.
 The Duchess of Kent developed a very close relationship with Conroy who wanted to use his position with the mother of the future queen to obtain power and influence.
 Conroy and the Duchess tried to control and influence Victoria with their Kensington System, a strict and elaborate set of rules.
 The Duchess’ relationship with her daughter Victoria suffered greatly and did not normalize until Victoria herself had children.

 Conroy’s children were among the few companions Princess Victoria was allowed.
-His youngest daughter Victoire, who was only a few months younger than the princess, saw Princess Victoria most often.
+His youngest daughter Victoire, a few months younger than Victoria, often spent time with Princess Victoria.
 Princess Victoria was aware of Victoire’s inferior social rank and disliked her.
 She suspected that Victoire reported her activities to her father.
 Victoria was also aware that Conroy intended her to reward Victoire and her sister Jane with positions once she became queen.

 In 1835, Victoria became seriously ill with typhoid fever.
 While she was ill, the Duchess of Kent and Conroy unsuccessfully tried to force her into signing a document that would have appointed Conroy her personal secretary upon her accession to the throne.
 This incident motivated Victoria to become even more self-reliant.
 On May 24, 1837, Victoria turned 18 years old and it would not be necessary for the Duchess of Kent to serve as regent, much to the relief of Victoria’s uncle King William IV.
 Less than a month later, on June 20, 1837, King William IV died and Victoria acceded to the British throne.